 3 people favorited this theater

 The Tennessee Theatre was opened on February 28 1952 by the Crescent Amusement Co.
 The theatre was constructed inside an unfinished shell of a store & office building which was built in 1932, but due to Depression & war had not been fitted out.
-The Tennessee Theater had a screening room, fully rigged stage and spacious lobby.
+The Tennessee Theatre had a screening room, fully rigged stage and spacious lobby.
 Interior decorations were carried out by the Rambusch Decorating Co.
 There was a single large balcony with 278-seats and edge-lit signs saying ‘Smoking Loge’.

 Located on Church Street in the 11 story, Art Deco style Warner Building, the theatre sign was nine stories high.
-Both the theater and Warner Building were razed in the late-1980’s to make way for a new highrise.
+Both the theatre and Warner Building were razed in the late-1980’s to make way for a new highrise.
 It was Nashville’s last grand old theatre.

 Just login to your account and subscribe to this theater